-MongoDB can be used for 14 reasons: 1.
-High scalability by Sharding, 2.
-High Availability by Replication, 3.
-Schema free, 4.
-Indexing – secondary indexing, 5.
-Aggregation Framework, 6.
-Ad-hoc query, 7.
-File Storage, 8.
-BSON format, 9.
-Capped Collection, 10.
-Strong Active community, 11.
-Commercial & Community support, 12.
-Support of client Drivers , 13.
-Admin utility tools.
-These are the strong reason to use MongoDB in your all applications.
+There are strong features set of MongoDB and it can be used for 13 reasons which are for: High scalability, High Availability, Schema free, Indexing, Aggregation Framework, Ad-hoc query, File Storage, BSON format, Capped Collection, Strong Active community, Commercial & Community support, Support of client Drivers, and Admin utility tools.

 First of all, understand the concept of Sharding.
 Sharding is partitioning of data and placing it on multiple nodes/machines in such a way so that order of the data is preserved and accept read and write request.
 NoSQL database such as MongoDB uses sharding for horizontal scaling or you can say for scale-out your MongoDB database.

 Auto replication feature in MongoDB makes it highly available because in case of any node failed, still replica set will be available.
-Usually, we make replica set of MongoDB with 3 nodes and in case of one node goes down, replica set will be available with 2 nodes to accept for read and write.
+Usually, we make a replica set of MongoDB with 3 nodes, and in case of one node goes down, the replica set will be available with 2 nodes to accept for reading and writing.

-MongoDB does not have restriction on schema of database, however, you can add restriction or validation on it, if you want but that is not preferable.
-Just because of dynamic schema it gain popularity.
-It means developer love to use of schemaless structure, it means, in first document you can add 2 column and in second document you can add 5 columns/keys.
-This gives you flexibility to change your data in schema without modifying any of your existing data without DBA involvement.
+Schema free is one of the most important features of MongoDB, it does not have restrictions on the schema of the database, however, you can add restriction or validation on it, if you want but that is not preferable.
+Just because of dynamic schema it gains popularity.
+It means developers love to use of schemaless structure, it means, in the first document you can add 2 columns,s and in the second document you can add 5 columns/keys.
+This gives you the flexibility to change your data in schema without modifying any of your existing data without DBA involvement.

-Secondary indexing is one of the great feature which MongoDB provide us. we can add the data in JSON structure and later point of time we can get request.
-We need secondary index on a particular keys you can make index on it, specially size of the data is very huge.
+Secondary indexing is one of the great features which MongoDB provides us. we can add the data in JSON structure and later point in time we can get a request.
+We need a secondary index on a particular key you can make an index on it, especially since the size of the data is very huge.

 - to get the response faster